noragmay/noragmay.github.io/_posts/2018-04-05-A-Data-Driven-Historical-Analysis-of-Cosmo.md

 **Using NLP and image processing to analyze trends on *Cosmopolitan Magazine* covers**

 Magazine covers have an underrated influence on our culture.
-Even if you aren’t reading the tabloids or women’s magazines, if I tell you to picture a *Cosmo* or a *People*, you can picture the cover and give some examples of the stories they run.
-Every time you’ve purchased groceries or gotten a snack for the plane, you see magazines.
-While you wait in line you read the sensationalized headlines and maybe, every once and a while, you even purchase one (just me?
+Even if you don’t read tabloids or women’s magazines, you can picture a Cosmo or People magazine cover and can give examples of the types of stories they run.
+Every time you’ve purchased groceries or gotten a snack for the plane, you see these magazines and they make an impression.
+And as you wait in line and read the sensationalized headlines maybe, every once in a while, in a weak moment, you even purchase one (just me?
 Okay.)

-To try to further understand magazines, specifically women's magazines, as a potential influencer of our culture, I decided to extract the text from magazine covers, perform NLP topic modeling, and use image processing techniques to understand graphic trends and representation.
+To try to further understand magazines’ market appeal - specifically women’s magazines - cultural influences, I decided to use data analytical tools to abstract their marketing techniques.
+I extracted the text from magazine covers, performed NLP topic modeling, and used image processing techniques to understand graphic trends and representation.
 I wanted to analyze how their intention to appeal to women migrated from this:

 ![Old Covers]({{ site.url }}/images/OldCover.jpg)